-The New Zealand sea lion (rāpoka) Phocarctos hookeri, is the one of the rarest sea lions in the world.
-The estimated total population of around 11 800 sea lions in 2015 is classified by the Department of Conservation as 'Nationally Vulnerable' under the New Zealand Threat Classification System (Baker et al 2019).
-Pup production at the main Auckland Islands group rookeries showed a steady decline between 1998 and 2009 and has subsequently stabilised (details can be found in the Aquatic Environment and Biodiversity Annual Review 2021, Fisheries New Zealand 2021).
+The New Zealand sea lion (rāpoka) Phocarctos hookeri is one of the rarest sea lion species in the world.
+The estimated total population of around 10 000 in 2023 (Roberts & Edwards in prep) is classified by the Department of Conservation as 'Nationally Vulnerable' under the New Zealand Threat Classification System (Baker et al 2019).
+Pup production at the main Auckland Islands group rookeries showed a steady decline between 1998 and 2009 and then stabilised (details can be found in the Aquatic Environment and Biodiversity Annual Review 2021, Fisheries New Zealand 2022).